-When you struggle to keep the car straight, you must take it to a servicing center to check the wheels.
-A wheel issue tends to make a vehicle veer into one direction on a flat road.
-To be sure, take your hands off the steering on an empty road and see if it drifts to the left or right direction a little.
+If you struggle to keep your car straight, it may be a sign of bad wheel alignment.
+A misaligned wheel can cause the vehicle to veer in one direction on a flat road.
+To check, let go of the steering wheel on an empty road and see if the car drifts to the left or right.

 Cars need proper wheel alignment for a balanced ride, longer tire life, and improved mileage.
 But what is wheel alignment, anyway?